prodaft/cradle/docs/content/docs/developer-guide/backend/testing.md

 +++
-title = "Structure of Tests"
+title = "Testing"
 date = "2025-03-05T12:55:52+01:00"
-linkTitle = "Testing"
 draft = false
-weight = 3
+weight = 11
 +++

-## Structure of Tests
+## Structure of tests

-Tests are organized within each application’s `tests` module.
-Test files should be named following the pattern:
+Tests live in each app's tests module.
+Test files should follow:

 ```
 test_<filename>.py
 ```

-Within each module, a `utils.py` file is typically provided that includes a subclass of Django’s testing class (e.g., `TestEntity`) with mocks and utility methods.
+Each module typically includes a utils.py with a subclass of Django's testing class that provides mocks and utilities.

-## Setting Up Tests for a New Application

-To set up tests for a new application:
+## Setting up tests for a new application

-1. Create a `tests` directory.
+1. Create a tests directory.
-2. Add an `__init__.py` file.
+2. Add an __init__.py file.
-3. Create a `utils.py` file with your test utilities.
+3. Create a utils.py file with test utilities.

-Example snippet:
+Example:

 ```python
 from django.test import TestEntity